ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vcenter.md

 In this step, a new Datacenter is created.

+1. Log into the vCenter Server using vSphere Client via Web Browser on the Jump machine.
-1. In the vSphere Client Host and Clusters view, right-click and select New data center.
+2. In the vSphere Client Host and Clusters view, right-click and select New data center.
-2. Enter a name, e.g. 'VMware-On-IBM-Cloud-VPC'.
+3. Enter a name, e.g. 'VMware-On-IBM-Cloud-VPC'.
-3. Finish the configuration.
+4. Finish the configuration.

 ### Create a Cluster
 {: #vpc-bm-vmware-vcenter-dccluster-cluster}

 In this step, you will create a new Cluster.

+1. Log into the vCenter Server using vSphere Client via Web Browser on the Jump machine.
-1. In the vSphere Client Host and Clusters view, right-click and select New cluster.
+2. In the vSphere Client Host and Clusters view, right-click and select New cluster.
-2. Enter a name, e.g. 'Cluster-eu-de-1'.
+3. Enter a name, e.g. 'Cluster-eu-de-1'.
-3. Do not enable DRS or vSphere HA at this point.
+4. Do not enable DRS or vSphere HA at this point.
-4. Review the details.
+5. Review the details.
-5. Finish the configuration.
+6. Finish the configuration.

 ### Add hosts to vCenter
 {: #vpc-bm-vmware-vcenter-dccluster-hosts}

 Next, you need to add the deployed VPC bare metal servers as hosts to the Cluster.

+1. Log into the vCenter Server using vSphere Client via Web Browser on the Jump machine.
-1. In the vSphere Client Host and Clusters view, right-click the created Cluster and select Add hosts.
+2. In the vSphere Client Host and Clusters view, right-click the created Cluster and select Add hosts.
-2. Enter the hostnames and credentials for each host, and Click Next.
+3. Enter the hostnames and credentials for each host, and Click Next.
-3. On Security Alert, manually verify these certificates and accept the thumbprints.
+4. On Security Alert, manually verify these certificates and accept the thumbprints.
-4. On Host summary, validate configurations and Click Next.
+5. On Host summary, validate configurations and Click Next.
-5. Review and finish the configuration.
+6. Review and finish the configuration.

 Disable Maintenance mode, if needed.